ktakti123/3d-obj-loader/README.md

 # 3d-obj-loader
 A simple 3d file loader implemented in c with its on triangle and line restarizers.

-There are two main.h files here .
-One has all the functions we wrote in the course one one has none.
-This means one is for your reference and other is for you to write from scratch.
-The file includes the properly scaled deer.obj and cube.obj without normals.
-If you want the normals you have to import them in blender and export with normals checked.
+The file includes the properly scaled deer.obj with normals.  export your own cube or deer accordingly from blender if needed.
+Its hard for me to include everything .

 the early phase uses simple cube coordinates to print in screen here is its structure.